As we age, our metabolism tends to decelerate. Here Aleney de Winter shares her tips for revving up your metabolism over 40.

 Normal or not, it’s a pain in our increasingly larger rears, because this slowdown in our metabolic rate increases the likelihood of weight gain, particularly in the visceral fat that wraps around the abdominal organs, which in turn leads to a higher risk of diabetes, heart disease and other chronic diseases.

-Sadly, our metabolism isn’t something we can change by simply downing a cup of tea or running an extra few kilometre… but there are a few things we can do to give it a helping hand.
+Sadly, metabolism isn’t something we can change by simply downing a cup of tea or running an extra few kilometre… but there are a few things we can do to boost our metabolism over 40.

 1. Boost Metabolism with Muscle Power